 Apache Corporation has been supporting TPWF since 2008.
-Most recently, Apache committed a $1 million challenge grant towards the repair of the Balmorhea State Park pool, which is currently closed due to structural failure.
-This generous gift will help ensure that Texans can continue to enjoy this historic spring-fed swimming pool and unique West Texas destination.
+Most recently, Apache committed a $1 million challenge grant to repair the Balmorhea State Park pool.
+This generous gift is ensuring Texans can continue to enjoy this historic spring-fed swimming pool and unique West Texas destination.

 Texas Parks and Wildlife Foundation has partnered with EarthShare of Texas since 1997 to give conservation-minded employees an opportunity to donate through workplace payroll contribution campaigns.

 Since 1997, ExxonMobil has been supporting Texas Parks and Wildlife Foundation and making a direct and positive impact on Texas’ lands, waters, fish and wildlife.
-Most recently, ExxonMobil was a sponsor of the 2017 Texas Conservation Hall of Fame and the Gear Up for Game Wardens program.
+ExxonMobil supports the Texas Conservation Hall of Fame and the Gear Up for Game Wardens program.